beakerandjake/advent-of-code-runner/README.md

 ```

 ## Solution Files
 The `init` command generates a solution file for each day of advent of code.
+This is where you will add your code to compute the answer to each puzzle.

 Each solution file is expected to export two functions:
 - `levelOne({ input: string, lines: string[] }) -> string|number|Promise<string>|Promise<number>`